geomagpy/magpy/README.md

 ### 2.13 Monitoring scheduled scripts

-Automated analysis can e easily accomplished ba added a series of MagPy commands into a script.
+Automated analysis can e easily accomplished by adding a series of MagPy commands into a script.
 A typical script could be:

         # read some data and get means
         data = read(example1)